MichalKNR/Eye_Tracker_app/README.md

 # Comunication Flow

 There are 3 different objects in program: Connection, Control and Robot.
-Each of them works independently

 ### Connection